Cat Diabetes: Blood Sugar Levels & Management Guide

 Classic Early Signs

-- • Excessive thirst (polydipsia) — Constantly drinking water
+- • Excessive thirst (polydipsia) — Constantly drinking water, emptying water bowl

-- • Frequent urination (polyuria) — Large amounts of urine, more litter box trips
+- • Frequent urination (polyuria) — Large clumps in litter box, more frequent cleaning needed

 - • Increased appetite — Eating more but still losing weight

-- • Weight loss — Despite increased food intake
+- • Weight loss — Despite increased food intake, gradual loss over weeks

 Advanced Signs (More Serious)